 Tips To Play Master OF Puppets

-This song requires good hand strength and calluses on the fretting hand.
+This song requires good hand strength and solid calluses.
 It’s not an easy song, but should only take a few days to get going with if you’re at least an intermediate player.
 Here are a few tips to help you.

 - If the intro is difficult, take it in segments like we have it laid out for you.
 This way you can practice each one and then combine them later.